flamsanct/flamsanct.github.io/polygon/README.md

-# Getting Setup with Polygon
+# Getting MATIC for Polygon

 While ships are minted on Ethereum mainnet (layer 1) so they are available for trading on popular NFT exchanges like OpenSea, all actual gameplay and governance takes place on Polygon, an Ethereum sidechain (layer 2).
 The advantage of Polygon is that transactions are fast and cheap compared to Ethereum mainnet.
-This means the focus can be on having fun and particpating rather than earning ROI to cover enormous gas fees.
+This means the focus can be on having fun and particpating without sweating major gas fees.

 While gas fees are very low on Polygon, you will need to load your wallet with a small amount of MATIC in order to play the game and particpate in the DAO.
 MATIC is the native token for the Polygon network that is used to pay for transactions.

 The steps for acquiring MATIC are as follows:

-1) Add the Polygon network to Metamask wallet
+1) Add the Polygon network to MetaMask wallet
 2) Buy MATIC on Ethereum mainnet
 3) Bridge your MATIC to Polygon

-## 1. Add Polygon network to Metamask
+## 1. Add Polygon network to MetaMask

 There's two ways to add the Polygon network to Metamask: using an easy *automatic* method or entering values into Metamask *manually*.